checkstyle/checkstyle/README.md

 Thanks for your interest in contributing to CheckStyle!
 Please see the [Contribution Guidelines](https://github.com/checkstyle/checkstyle/blob/master/.github/CONTRIBUTING.md) for information on how to contribute to the project.
-This includes creating issues, submitting pull requests, and setting up your development environment. **If you are a potential Google Summer of Code (GSoC) participant, this is a great place to start.**
+This includes creating issues, submitting pull requests, and setting up your development environment.

 ## Build Instructions